-Personalized data is all information referring to identified or identifiable natural persons.
-A natural person is regarded identifiable when he can be directly or indirectly identified, especially through allocation of identification information such as a name, an identification number, location information or online identification.
+Personal data is any information relating to an identified or identifiable natural person.
+An identifiable person is a natural person who can be identified directly or indirectly, in particular by association with an identifier such as a name, an identification number, location data or an online identifier.

 Beauftragte/r für den Datenschutz

 Acting as a service processor for the BAMF:

 Presse- und Informationsamt der Bundesregierung (BPA)